-Transplant recipients who have high risk squamous cell carcinomas or who develop many squamous cell carcinomas within a year (usually more than 5 lesions per annum), may be commenced on an oral retinoid such as acitretin or isotretinoin.
-These medications have been shown to reduce the number of new skin cancers that develop, however they are only effective whilst they are being taken.
+Transplant recipients who have high-risk squamous cell carcinomas or who develop many squamous cell carcinomas within a year (usually more than five lesions per annum), may be commenced on an oral retinoid such as acitretin or isotretinoin.
+These medications have been shown to reduce the number of new skin cancers that develop, however they are only effective while they are being taken.
 When the retinoid treatment is stopped, the rate at which skin cancers develop returns to pre-treatment levels.
 The dose of the retinoid may need to be adjusted if adverse effects are troublesome.

-Reducing the levels of immunosuppressive medications may be considered for some patients with potentially life-threatening skin cancers.
+Reducing the levels of immunosuppressive medications, or replacing them with drugs with a lower risk of skin cancer, may be considered for some patients with potentially life-threatening skin cancers.
 This might improve the outcome from the skin cancer, by allowing the immune system to fight the cancer cells.
 As there are risks associated with reducing immunosuppression, this is only carried out in close collaboration with the transplant physician and after careful discussion of the potential risks and benefits with the patient.

 There is increasing support for the use of mTOR inhibitors such as sirolimus for immunosuppression in solid organ transplant recipients that are developing multiple skin cancers.
 These drugs have some anticancer properties, and reduced numbers of skin cancers have been reported in organ transplant recipients receiving them.
 However, mTOR inhibitors have significant adverse effects such as peripheral oedema and papulopustular acne-like reactions, and they are not always suitable.